Yandex Cloud

 • 85.32.32.22/32

-• CIDR blocks: To provide access, specify subnet IP ranges within Yandex Cloud or public IP addresses of web-connected computers.
+• CIDR blocks: Specify IP address ranges of subnets in Yandex Cloud or public IP addresses of internet hosts to enable access from subnets and computers.

-This certificate is used by default when using Git repositories over HTTPS.
+This certificate is used by default when accessing Git repositories over HTTPS.
 If you do not specify this rule, add your own certificate to work over HTTPS.

 • Port range: 80 and 443.
 Create a separate rule for each port.